surendrababu-sec/pqc-soc-readiness/RESEARCH-NOTES.md

 computers to explore vast solution spaces in parallel, solving certain mathematical problems exponentially faster than anything we have today.

-### 3. The Threat Nobody is Talking About Loudly Enough
+### 3. The threat most organisations aren't acting on fast enough
 Using Shor's Algorithm (or emerging approaches like adiabatic quantum computation), a sufficiently powerful quantum computer could break RSA encryption in hours.
 What takes classical computers millions of years